Description of Users and Acceptance of Terms

 Account data (“Account Data”) is personal information you provide us, or that we collect from you in connection with your access to and use of our services (such as when you provide us information to register for an account, or information we collect about your browser when you connect to one of our services, etc.).
 You may provide us with information in connection with the creation and management of your account for the services, such as a name, email address and a password to create an account.
 If you have purchased a paid version of our services, we (and our third-party payment processors) will collect information about the purchase or transaction.
 This includes billing details and credit card information, other account and authentication information.
 You may otherwise choose to provide us with information when you fill in a form, contact our customer support, respond to surveys or use other features of our services.

-The content which you upload, download, or view on our services may, but does not necessarily, contain personal information.
-We only process Content at your direction.
+The content which you upload, download, or view on our Sites may, but does not necessarily, contain personal information.
+We only process content at your direction.

 We collect information using “cookie” technology.
 Cookies are small packets of data that a website stores on your computer’s or mobile device’s hard drive (or other storage medium) so that your computer will “remember” information about your visit.
 We may use both 1st and 3rd-party session cookies (which expire once you close your web browser) and persistent cookies (which stay on your computer until you delete them).
 These cookies help us collect information regarding your web session to determine, for example, Visitor web traffic patterns, the effectiveness of our Sites’ navigational structure, and to enhance your experience using the Sites.
 For more information on certain uses of cookies, please see the information regarding analytics and advertising/remarketing providers below.